Bantu peoples of South Africa: Early history

-Around 1220, the Kingdom of Mapungubwe formed in the Shashe-Limpopo Basin, with rainmaking crucial to the development of sacral kingship.
-Venda tradition holds the two kings were called Shiriyadenga and Tshidziwelele.
-Mapungubwe collapsed around 1300 for unknown reasons, although shifting trade routes north to Great Zimbabwe likely contributed to its demise.
-The population dispersed, and didn't regroup.
+Around 1220, the Kingdom of Mapungubwe formed in the Shashe–Limpopo basin, where rainmaking was central to the development of sacral kingship.
+Venda tradition records two kings, Shiriyadenga and Tshidziwelele.
+Mapungubwe, which flourished between about AD 900 and 1300, was a complex society sustained by intensive agriculture and long-distance trade, and is regarded as the forerunner of Great Zimbabwe; its cultural connection with the Venda allows archaeologists to reconstruct its development.
+Mapungubwe collapsed around 1300, probably as trade routes shifted north to Great Zimbabwe, and its population dispersed.